China expands lockdowns to 25M people to halt viral outbreak

 At least eight cities have been shut down —- Wuhan, Ezhou, Huanggang, Chibi, Qianjiang, Zhijiang, Jingmen and Xiantao — all in central China's Hubei province, where the illness has been concentrated.

+Wuhan, which has the majority of cases, also announced Friday that it will build a designated hospital with space for 1,000 beds in the style of a facility that Beijing constructed during the SARS epidemic.
+The hospital will be erected on a 25,000 square-meter lot and is slated for completion Feb.
+3, municipal authorities said.

-In Wuhan, where the lockdown began early Thursday, normally bustling streets, malls and other public spaces were eerily quiet.
+The lockdown began early Thursday in Wuhan, where normally bustling streets, malls and other public spaces were eerily quiet.
 Masks were mandatory in public.
 Train stations, the airport and subways were closed; police checked incoming vehicles but did not close off roads.

 The seven other cities under lockdown as of Friday morning are near Wuhan, but authorities were taking precautions around the country.
 In the capital, Beijing, major public events were canceled indefinitely, including traditional temple fairs that are a staple of Lunar New Year celebrations.
 The Forbidden City, the palace complex in Beijing, announced it will close indefinitely on Saturday.